 The next series of twelve week classes starts April 20.
-Click here to sing up.
+Click here to sign up.

 One Stick of Incense Buddhist Service consists of chanting the sutras in English, meditating, and Dharma talk.
 This process helps us purify our minds and develop our inner wisdom and compassion.
 We finish by dedicating merits to all sentient beings in hope that they will awaken to their pure natures, and obtain inner peace and joy.
-This one hour service starts at 10:30 a.m., on April 19, is open to everyone and ideal for first-time visitors.
+This one hour service starts at 10:30 a.m., on May 3, 10 and 17, is open to everyone and ideal for first-time visitors.

 Half-Day Meditation Retreat